gcreneti/cot-4500-intro/README.md

 Requirements.txt contains library numpy, used to perform certain mathematic operations.
-To run intro_to_python.py, do something idk
+If you do not have the library numpy, the python code will automatically import it for you.
+To run this script from the command line, I reccomend downloading the github CLI for ease and assurance that you are actually downloading things to the right place.
+After that, click the green "code" button on the repository homepage, click the GitHub CLI tab, and copy the path.
+Paste this path into the command line, and the script will be on its way to your computer.
+Remember to look for the folder marked "py".
+Now just open the script on your preferred compiler!